-One of our top-selling Rome tours, skip the line and go straight to Michelangelo's Sistine Chapel with this guided tour of the Vatican Museums and Sistine Chapel.
-See the Vatican Museum’s best galleries and tour St. Peter's Basilica with a professional English-speaking guide.
+On one of our top-selling Rome tours, skip the line and go straight to Michelangelo's Sistine Chapel with this guided tour.
+See the Vatican Museums' best galleries and tour St. Peter's Basilica with a professional English-speaking guide.
 Our Privileged Entrance guided Vatican Museums and Sistine Chapel tour starts at 7:30 a.m. and doors open shortly after 8 a.m. (a full hour before general admission opens).
-Witness the awe-inspiring Sistine Chapel before the large crowds.
-Our professional English-speaking guide will then take you through a guided tour of the Vatican Museums before heading to St. Peter’s Basilica.

-Short delays at the security check may occur during June and July, our busiest months.
-However, we have a team of experts at the Vatican every morning to best help our groups avoid delays.
-Your guide will meet the group at 7:30 a.m. to begin the early access Vatican Museum tour prior to doors opening for special groups at 8 a.m.
+Short delays at the security check may occur during our busiest months, often during the summer.
+We do, however, have a team of experts at the Vatican every morning to help our groups avoid delays as much as possible.
+At 7:30 a.m., meet your guide who will explain the Sistine Chapel while you prepare to enter the museums when the doors open for special groups at 8 a.m.

 The Sistine Chapel

-First stop is a visit to the Sistine Chapel before it opens to the general public.
-Upon entering, you’ll see why the Sistine Chapel is one of Michelangelo’s most prized masterpieces.
+Enter the Sistine Chapel before it opens to the general public and see why the Sistine Chapel is one of Michelangelo’s most prized masterpieces.
 The Sistine Chapel also serves as a gathering place for cardinals of the Catholic Church, where new popes are elected.
-As the Sistine Chapel is a place of worship, speaking inside is forbidden.
+As this is a place of worship, speaking inside is forbidden.
 Your guide will tell you about its history and provide you with a map for reference prior to entering.